Spiraling Georgetown drops 13th straight, falling at home to Creighton

 “The good thing, I guess, about the way our schedule is right now is we have another game on Monday,” Coach Patrick Ewing said. " … It’s a lot like the NBA season where if you have a bad loss, you try to forget about it and move on to the next one.”

-The Hoyas (6-17, 0-12 Big East) would probably be well-served if they developed amnesia about the past two months.
+The Hoyas (6-17, 0-12 Big East) would probably be well served if they developed amnesia about the past two months.
 They haven’t won since Dec.
 15, and they matched the seventh-worst start to league play in Big East history with their latest loss.

 But forgetting this one with a makeup game Monday at Creighton (15-8, 7-5) would not be wise.
-It would mean overlooking Bluejay forward Ryan Hawkins’s season-high 30 points, and the complete inability to limit 7-foot-1 sophomore Ryan Kalkbrenner in the pick-and-roll.
+It would mean overlooking Bluejays forward Ryan Hawkins’s season-high 30 points and the complete inability to limit 7-foot-1 sophomore Ryan Kalkbrenner in the pick-and-roll.
 The Creighton center had career highs in points (22) and rebounds (15).

 Creighton hadn’t scored more than 60 points in five of its past six games and entered the day ranked last in Big East play in adjusted offensive efficiency according to KenPom.com.
 Against a Hoyas defense ranked last in adjusted defensive efficiency, the Bluejays reached 80 points for the second time against a league foe.